Sonic-Amiga/ESP8266-Faikin/Manuals/Setup.md

 One set up, the device connects to your WIFi.
 From the same WiFi you should be able to access from a web browser using the hostanme you have picked followed by `.local`, e.g. `GuestAC.local`.

-The controls page shows teh controls for your air-con, and also has a link for *WiFi settings* allowing you to change the WiFi and MQTT settings if needed.
+The controls page shows teh controls for your air-con, and also has a link for *Settings* allowing you to change the WiFi and MQTT settings if needed.

 # Software Upgrade

-We recommend you upgrade the software when you receive the device, as new features are often added.

-Go to the web page, and select *WiFi settings*.
-You can click on *Upgrade*.
+Go to the web page, and select *Settings*.
+You can click on *Upgrade firmware*.
 This does need internet access.
+You will see a progress display and then resulting status.